 Includes bibliographical references (pages 86-89).

 Copyright 2012 Mehmed Bilal Diken

 Diken, Mehmed Bilal.
-"Autonomous tracking of mussels in a lab environment." thesis, University of Iowa, 2012.
+"Autonomous tracking of mussels in a lab environment."
+MS (Master of Science) thesis, University of Iowa, 2012.